|

 --per-io-trees=<output name>

-The -P option will generate a file that contains a list of
+The -P option will generate a file that contains a list of all

-values with a vertical bar.
+with a vertical bar.

 -q <output name>